MickiusMousius/Rolio46Keyboard/README.md

 <ins>Switches</ins>

-The Rolio 46 is designed for use with Choc V1 switches, these can be purchased from many different vendors.
+The Rolio46 is designed for use with Choc V1 switches, these can be purchased from many different vendors.
 My personal favorite switch is the "Choc Sunset" switch.

 # To Do